tfabris/CrowCam/README.md

 you should only need create these credentials once.
 - Navigate to your Google developer account dashboard at https://console.developers.google.com/apis/dashboard
 - Create a new project to hold the auth creds.
-Example: I have created a project called "CrowCam" in my account.
+For instance, I have created a project called "CrowCam" in my account.
 - Once the project is created, select "Credentials" from its left sidebar.
 - Select "Create Credentials" and choose "OAuth Client ID".
-- It will prompt you to "Configure consent screen".
-Select that.
+- It may tell you that you must "Configure consent screen" before you can create credentials.
+If it does this, then configure the consent screen as
+  follows:
   - Application Name: CrowCam
-  - Press "Save", you don't need to fill anything else out here.
+  - Press "Save", you don't need to fill anything else out here unless you want to.
 - Now select "Create Credentials" again and choose "OAuth Client ID".
 - Application type: Other.
 - Name: CrowCam